pugjs/pug/README.md

 # [![Pug - Node Template Engine](https://cdn.rawgit.com/pugjs/pug-logo/3ea2d3a86c6227020dd5b20743a5aa458808ca4e/SVG/__pug-logo-colour-wide.svg)](http://jade-lang.com/)

-> Pug has been recently re-named from Jade.
-The website and documentation are still being updated, but if you're new to pug, you should install the pug package on npm.

 Full documentation is at [jade-lang.com](http://jade-lang.com/)

  Pug is a high performance template engine heavily influenced by [Haml](http://haml.info/)